 How To Pack

 No matter where you are traveling to, you will likely want to keep it somewhat light.
 Few instances are multiple large suitcases needed and convenient.
-Consider how long you will be staying in your new destination.
+Consider how long you will be staying in your new destination before traveling home because packing for the return trip might require extra luggage.
 Will you be able to do laundry once there?
 Are you taking a flight or train?

 Check to see their baggage regulations.
 If you are driving, make sure there is enough room in your car for all passenger’s luggage.